rei/rei-cedar-tokens/README.md

     - Anything that defines a text size
 - color
     - Anything that defines a color
+- time
+    - Anything the defines a timing

 #### Referencing Options (or other values)